raspberrypilearning/pick-your-favourite/en/step_2.md

 [[[contrast-checker]]]

+--- /task ---

+--- task ---

-Run your code to see your changes, adjust the colours if you want to.
+Run your code to see your changes.

+Adjust the colours if you want to.

 --- /task ---